SwissTonyStark/AIProductivityAgent/README.md

 - Automatic tagging and smart archiving of emails.
 - Conversational agent interface (voice/chat/web).
 - Priority detection + meeting preparation features.

 ---

+## 🤖 How to Interact with the Agent

+The **ProductivityAgent** is designed to assist with managing your emails and tasks.
+Below are some example queries you can use to interact with the agent:

+### Ask about your emails:
+You can ask the agent to summarize your recent emails, search emails by keyword, or analyze them for sentiment.

+**Example queries:**
+- "What are the latest emails about job opportunities?"
+- "What are the recent emails about project updates?"

+### Request task extraction:
+Ask the agent to identify tasks from your emails and generate action items.

+**Example queries:**
+- "Are there any tasks I need to do today?"
+- "What action items are mentioned in the last email?"

+### Analyze email sentiment:
+The agent can determine if the sentiment in your emails is positive, negative, or neutral.

+**Example queries:**
+- "What’s the sentiment of the last few emails?"
+- "Analyze the sentiment of the email from my boss."

+### Filter emails:
+You can ask the agent to filter emails by specific criteria such as sender, keywords, or date.

+**Example queries:**
+- "Show me emails from Google."
+- "Find emails from March with the word 'urgent'."

+---